ibarwick/firebird_fdw/README.md

     SERVER fb_test
     OPTIONS (table_name 'CASEtest2')

-However PostgreSQL will not quote lower-case identifiers.
+However PostgreSQL will not quote lower-case identifiers by default.
 With the following Firebird and PostgreSQL table definitions:

     CREATE TABLE "casetest3" (
       "col1" INT